Advertisement

 Additional Notes

-THA's waitlists for housing assistance are now open continuously.
+Waitlists are now open continuously.
 Households will be randomly selected from the waitlist when units become available.
-Applicants must log in monthly to 'save my spot' by the 25th to remain on the waitlist.
+This likely refers to THA-owned units.

 Section 8 Housing Choice Voucher (HCV) Waitlist